codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 * Keep lragest set of inliers

-* Re-compute least-sqaures H estimate using all of the inliers.
+* Re-compute least-squares H estimate using all of the inliers.

 finally, use the solution with the highest score.